fasrc/best_slurm_partition/README.md

 # BestSlurmPartition

-Find Slurm partition with the minimum delay to run your job.
+Find the Slurm partition with the minimum delay to run your job.

 - Find and print Slurm configuration: `sh findBestQ.sh -f submit.sh -o set`
 - Check for the best Slurm partition: `sh findBestQ.sh -f submit.sh -o check`